 Using the Hand tool or the Select tool, click the play area of the video or sound file.
 When the pointer is positioned over the play area, it changes to the play mode icon .

-You can play the following types of multimedia in PDFs created using Adobe Acrobat® or Adobe Reader® X:
+You can play the following types of multimedia in PDFs created using Adobe Acrobat or Adobe Acrobat Reader or earlier:

 You can play these files on a page or activate them from a link, bookmark, form field, or page action.
 Each multimedia file includes a play area from which the media can be activated.
 The play area typically appears on the PDF page as an image or a rectangle, but can also be invisible.